 Nicola ‘Gasta’ Gastaldi – Motion Designer, Google Creative Lab: The Creative Lab is built upon this concept.
 We are all makers with different “superpowers,” and the Lab has no internal departments.
 We all sit next to each other and nurture the cross-pollination of ideas.
 So a motion designer sits next to a writer, behind a creative technologist, and in front of the executive creative director.
 We believe in happy accidents and not confining ourselves by job titles or labels.

-JR Schmidt – Motion Designer, Google Creative Lab: Our greatest strength is never waiting for instructions, so we’re constantly making, making, making… Cross-functionally can be disruptive, but we have lots of exceptional people that manage the air-traffic control between our rapid prototyping and the real engineering teams that build the products.
-Of course, there are also people in the Lab that can approach problems from a more holistic product-centric perspective, so those people are usually best suited to working cross-functionally.
+JR Schmidt – Motion Designer, Google Creative Lab: Our greatest strength is never waiting for instructions, so we’re constantly making, making, making… Cross-functionally can be disruptive, but many people manage the air-traffic control between our rapid prototyping and the real engineering teams that build the products.
+Of course, there are also people in the Lab who can approach problems from a more holistic product-centric perspective, so those people are usually best suited to working cross-functionally.

 Riley Yankowich – Designer, Google Creative Lab: When everyone runs simultaneously, it’s collaborative chaos.
 The creative team makes posters or animations, writers work on narratives or storytelling, and technologists build prototypes.
 It’s all a work in progress at the same time, and it’s a lot of fun to see how it will come together.